Find out the best ways to help your feathered friends eat, without the food getting stolen by pesky squirrels.

-Make Your Own Bird Feeder DIY Style: Squirrel Safe!
+2) Make Your Own Bird Feeder DIY Style: Squirrel Safe

-Place A Bird Feeder Away From Where Squirrels Can Jump
+3) Place A Bird Feeder Away From Squirrels Distance

 Spinning feeders work by detecting a squirrel has climbed on and spinning them off.
 These types of feeders can be quite dangerous for squirrels.